Diyarx7m/funny-blob/README.md

 cd funny-blob
 ```

-2. Open a demo file in your browser, for example:
+2. Open a demo file in your browser for example:

 ```text
 open funny-blob.html